Montessori Center School

 About the Organization

-Founded in 1965, the Montessori Center School of Santa Barbara (MCS) is an independent school and 501(c)(3) nonprofit organization with a rich history of preparing students ages 18 months through 6th grade for academic excellence using the world renowned Montessori Method.
-An American Montessori Society member school, MCS fosters independent, self-motivated, confident, life-long learners, who will become positive forces to care for and transform our world.
+Founded in 1965, Montessori Center School of Santa Barbara (MCS) is an independent school and 501(c)(3) nonprofit organization.
+The school boasts sixty years rich in a history of nurturing a lifelong love for learning among children ages 18 months through 6th grade – grounded in the Montessori method.
+An American Montessori Society Member School, MCS fosters independent, self-motivated, confident, life-long learners, who will become positive forces to care for and transform our world.
 The school is located on a beautiful garden campus in Goleta, California.

 About the Opportunity

-As we prepare to expand our pre-primary program to three toddler classrooms in the 2024-25 school year, MCS is looking for an experienced and credentialed Montessori pre-primary teacher.
-This is an opportunity to work with our wildly talented and committed staffulty and with our dynamic and kind students as you lead a classroom of 22 to 24 students through the toddler component of their Montessori learning journey.
+MCS seeks an experienced and certificated Montessori Primary Lead Teacher.
+This is an opportunity to work with our wildly talented and committed staffulty and wonderful students and families as you lead a classroom of approximately 24 students through the Primary years of their early childhood Montessori learning journeys.

-Overseeing two or three teachers, and working in a highly collaborative manner with the whole pre-primary team, you will carefully curate a welcoming and resource-rich environment and will deliver a high-fidelity Montessori learning experience for our students each day, nurturing their independence, curiosity and love of learning and preparing them to become positive forces to transform our world.
+Overseeing a Co-teacher, and working in a highly collaborative manner with the whole Primary team, you will carefully curate a welcoming, orderly, beautiful and resource-rich environment and will deliver a high-fidelity Montessori learning experience for our students each day, nurturing their independence, curiosity and love for learning.

 Roles & Responsibilities

-The Pre-primary Lead Teacher will perform the following duties:
+The Primary Lead Teacher will perform the following duties:

 Classroom Environment

-• Design and maintain a well-resourced, welcoming and orderly Montessori pre-primary environment that nurtures a high quality, developmentally appropriate program for students ages 18 months through three years.
+• Design and maintain a calm and joyful Montessori Primary environment that nurtures a high quality, developmentally early childhood program – both social learning and academic skills.

 Observation & Record-keeping

-• Conduct child observations regularly, documenting these through the school’s shared online record-keeping and learning management system.
+• Conduct child observations regularly, documenting these through the school’s shared online learning management system (TransparentClassroom).

-• Utilize child observations and your data and records to inform daily choices regarding each child’s support and program.
+• Utilize child observations and your data and records to lesson-plan and inform daily choices regarding each child’s support and program.

 Family Engagement